israel-dryer/ttkbootstrap/docs/widgets/meter.rst

 circle and a semi-circle respectively.
 Customize the arc of the circle with the ``arcrange`` and ``arcoffset`` parameters.
 This moves the starting position of the arc and can also be used to make the arc longer or shorter.

-The meter color is set with ``meterstyle`` and uses the `TLabel` styles.
+The meter color is set with ``meterstyle`` and uses the `TMeter` style class.
 This also colors the center text.
-There is an optional supplementary label `below` the center text that can be styled with the ``labelstyle`` parameter.
+There is an optional supplementary label `below` the center text that can be styled with the ``labelstyle`` parameter, which excepts a `TLabel` style class.
 This setting also formats the text added with ``textappend`` and ``textprepend``.

-The widget color is `primary` by default.
-The supplementary label is `secondary` by default.
-Below is an example of the color options.
+The **primary.TMeter** style is applied by default.
+The base style is further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/meter.png